storesafe/cordova-sqlite-storage/README.md

 First steps:
 - Verify that you have followed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist)
 - Try the new self-test functions as described above
-- Check the troubleshooting steps and pitfalls in [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
+- Check the troubleshooting steps and pitfalls in [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls) for possible troubleshooting

 and check the following:
 - You are using the latest version of the Plugin (Javascript and platform-specific part) from this repository.